 - The City of Paducah maintains how many miles of roadway?

 The City of Paducah maintains 223 miles of roadway.
-Since I think in the amount of roadway to be paved by considering the number of lanes, we actually have 446 lane-miles of roadway.
-However, that number doesn’t take into account the alleys and the parking areas on the sides of some roads.
+In considering the number of lanes, Paducah actually ha 446 lane-miles of roadway.
+That number doesn’t take into account the alleys and the parking areas on the sides of some roads.